 I started adding product reviews to this site thinking that I may not be the only person looking for better solutions.
 Really, the challenge is not to find out what to avoid, it is to find out what to use instead.
 I put in a lot of time into researching, reading labels, searching for reviews and trying to find better options.
 Hopefully what I have discovered might be helpful to others None of these product reviews are sponsored.
 I am just a regular person purchasing these items like everyone else.
-I have no affiliation in any way with the companies that I have discussed on the site.

 Ok, let’s talk natural cosmetics.
 I do not wear makeup very often.
 Now that I don’t work in an office and find few occasions where I feel the need to wear makeup and typically lip balm is my only embellishment.
 Recently, I was scheduled to attend a convention for work and wanted to be able to wear makeup, but wanted non-toxic products.

 I had a long list of toxic cosmetic ingredients to avoid, yet no idea what products to actually use.
 I spent many days researching products and their respective ingredient lists.
 I checked goodguide.com, read blogs, researched reviews, visited make-up store sites, read labels and cross-referenced ingredient lists.

 Here is my list of criterion for beauty products:

 At last, I found a product line that looked promising: 100% Pure Cosmetics